tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/the-basics.md

 In the majority of examples a computer will boot the first phase from this boot sector and then be told where to look for the subsequent phases and more than likely the remaining code will live within a partition.

 A **partition** defines some ring-fenced capacity on an underlying device that can be then presented to the underlying hardware as usable storage.
-Partitions will then be “formatted” so that they have a structure that understands concepts such as folders/directories and files, along with additional functionality such as permissions.
+Partitions will then be "formatted" so that they have a structure that understands concepts such as folders/directories and files, along with additional functionality such as permissions.

 ![Diagram of a disk layout](../images/disk-layout.png)